 Severe disruption may make it impossible to trade from flooded premises.
 How long before services can be resumed, can ‘mobile services’ do the job or do you need to move?
-Don’t forget relevant health, safety and environmental requirements.
+Do not forget relevant health, safety and environmental requirements.

 Does your business rely on transport?

-If your service and delivery vehicles are unusable consider if you need them short-term or do you need to hire.
+If your service and delivery vehicles are unusable, consider whether you need them short-term, or if you need to hire.

 Can you maintain adequate cash-flow?

 Understanding your cash-flow is essential at any time, but even more so during an emergency.